EPL GW-6 FPL Player Picks

 Gabriel Jesus (£8.2m, Man United v Arsenal)

-Gabriel Jesus notched his third goal of the season in the Premier League as Arsenal secured a 2-1 victory over Aston Villa.
-The win was the Gunners fifth consecutive victory, leaving them as the only team with a perfect record in the Premier League this season.
-Jesus’s goal against the Villians took his tally for the season to three goals and three assists.
+Gabriel Jesus notched his third league goal of the season as Arsenal secured a 2-1 victory over Aston Villa.
+The win was the Gunners’ fifth consecutive victory, leaving them the only team with a perfect record.
+Jesus’s goal against the Villans took his tally for the season to three goals plus three assists.

 ~